Zohran Mamdani declares victory in NYC's Democratic mayoral primary as Cuomo concedes

-“In the words of Nelson Mandela, it always seems impossible until it is done," he said.
-"My friends, we have done it.”
+With victory all but assured, Mamdani, a 33-year-old democratic socialist who ran an energetic campaign centered on the cost of living, told supporters, “I will be your Democratic nominee for the mayor of New York City."

+“I will be the mayor for every New Yorker, whether you voted for me, for Governor Cuomo, or felt too disillusioned by a long-broken political system to vote at all,” he said.
+“I will work to be a mayor you will be proud to call your own.”

-Cuomo, who was trying to make a comeback from a sexual harassment scandal, told supporters that he had called Mamdani to congratulate him.
+Cuomo, who had been the front-runner throughout a race that was his comeback bid from a sexual harassment scandal, conceded the election, telling a crowd that he had called Mamdani to congratulate him.

 “Tonight is his night.
 He deserved it.
 He won,” Cuomo told supporters.